Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Empirical Results

-In our next experiment, we consider the MNIST dataset, set $n=10$K and use Type-I noise.
-Table~\ref{tbl:mnist_1_10k} illustrates the results.
+In our next experiment, we consider the MNIST dataset, set $n=5$K and use Type-I noise.
+Table~\ref{tbl:mnist_1_5k} illustrates the results as the average and the standard deviation of $5$ runs.
 Similar to the previous results, we observe that the injected noise has a visible benefit on compressibility.
-When $\alpha=1.9$, our approach doubles the compressibility of the vanilla SGD (from $10\%$ to $21\%$), whereas the training and test accuracies almost remain unchanged.
-On the other hand, when we decrease $\alpha$, we observe that the pruning ratio goes up to $44\%$, while only compromising $1\%$ of test accuracy.
-To further illustrate this result, we pruned vanilla SGD by using this pruning ratio ($44\%$).
-In this case, the test accuracy of SGD drops down to $92\%$, where as our simple noising scheme achieves $94\%$ of test accuracy with the same pruning ratio.
+When $\alpha=1.9$, our approach doubles the compressibility of the vanilla SGD (from $10.58\%$ to $23.82\%$), while pruned test accuracy decreases only by $\sim1\%$.
+On the other hand, when we decrease $\alpha$, the pruning ratio goes up to $40.63\%$, while only compromising $\sim3\%$ of pruned test accuracy.

-Our last experiment is a negative result that might be useful for illustrating the limitations of our approach.
-In this case, we consider the CIFAR10 dataset, set $n=5000$, use Type-I noise.
-We compute the pruning ratio and accuracies as before and we illustrate the results in Table~\ref{tbl:cifar10_1_5k}.
-We observe that the injected noise does not bring an advantage in this case: vanilla SGD achieves a better pruning ratio when compared to the case where $\alpha=1.9$.
-On the other hand, the noise injections result in a significant drop in the training accuracy, and the situation becomes even more prominent when we decrease $\alpha$.
-This might indicate that the injected noise might complicate the training process.

-Following the arguments of \cite{barsbey2021heavy}, we suspect that, in this case, vanilla SGD already exhibits some sort of heavy tails and the additional noise might not be as beneficial as it was in the other cases.
-Although neural SGD can achieve similar compressibility, this regime is not easily controllable, and our paper is able to provide a more practical guideline for achieving compressibility along with theoretical guarantees.